axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 - Introduced the ``Formatting language setting`` to format values, for example the decimal separator is displayed differently in different regions of the world.

-- Removed sub process ``DefaultChartColor.p.json``, introduced some Portal variables for customizing the default chart color.
+- Removed subprocess ``DefaultChartColor.p.json``, introduced some Portal variables for customizing the default chart color.
 See details: :ref:`Default chart colors <customization-default-chart-colors>`.

 - Introduce some components in new ``portal-components`` project.